driskell/log-courier/docs/codecs/Multiline.md

 This setting can not be greater than the `spool max bytes` setting.

-### `"negate"`

-*Boolean.
-Optional.
-Default: false*

-Negates `pattern` so that a match becomes a non-match and a non-match becomes a match.

-### `"pattern"`
+### `"patterns"`

-*String.
+*Array of Strings.
 Required*

-A regular expression to match against each line.
+A list of regular expressions to match against each line.
+Each pattern is tried one by one until a match occurs, or all patterns have been exhausted.
+At least one pattern must be provided.

-The syntax is detailed at https://code.google.com/p/re2/wiki/Syntax.
+The pattern syntax is detailed at https://code.google.com/p/re2/wiki/Syntax.

+To negate a pattern such that a line is considered to match when the pattern does not match, prefix the pattern with an exclamation mark ("!").
+For example, the pattern "!^STARTEVENT" would match any line which does not start with the text, "STARTEVENT".

+The pattern can also be prefixed with "=" to explicitly state that a pattern is not negated, which then allows a literal match of an exclamation mark at the start of the pattern.
+For example, "=!EVENT!" would match a line containing, "!EVENT!".

 ### `"previous timeout"`